AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

             - type of data: list of int
             - required or not:  no
             - default value: 0
             - description： The compiler compiles according to the batch combination provided by the user.
 Based on this set of batch models, it can support efficient inference of any batch_size input at runtime.
-For details, please refer to: :ref:`《Static multi-batch mode》<multi_batch_static_compile_en>`.
+For details, please refer to: :ref:`《Static multi-batch mode》<multi_batch_static_compile>`.

         - max_dynamic_batch_size

             - type of data: int
             - required or not:  no
             - default value: 0
             - description： The compiler automatically derives a batch model combination that the NPU can run efficiently and is no larger than max_dynamic_batch_size.
 Based on this set of batch models, efficient inference of any batch_size input can be supported at runtime.
-For details, please refer to: :ref:`《Dynamic multi-batch mode》<multi_batch_dynamic_compile_en>`.
+For details, please refer to: :ref:`《Dynamic multi-batch mode》<multi_batch_dynamic_compile>`.

+        - ddr_bw_limit

+            - type of data: float
+            - required or not: No
+            - default value: 0
+            - description：: Set the compile-time emulation ddr bandwidth limit in GB.

         - disable_ir_fix